5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • Reynolds JC, et al. MOTS-c is an exercise-induced mitochondrial-encoded regulator of age-dependent physical decline.
 Nature Communications.
 2021.
 PubMed

-Medical Disclaimer: This content is for informational and educational purposes only.
-It is not intended as medical advice.
-Most peptides discussed are not FDA-approved for weight loss and are sold as research compounds.
+Medical Disclaimer: This content is for informational and educational purposes only and is not medical advice.
+Tirzepatide is FDA-approved but requires a prescription; the other compounds discussed are sold as research chemicals and are not FDA-approved for weight loss.
 Consult a qualified healthcare provider before use.

 Related Articles